 There are plenty of options for day rides, return rides and bonus options adding in other backroads and local paths.

 Ōpōtiki and Tūranganui a Kiwa/Gisborne are the main trail towns and great places to stock up on trail snacks or enjoy local restaurants and accommodation.

 The Motu Trails offer all-season cycling.
 The higher elevations of the remote, inland sections mean that riders need to check the forecast before beginning and carry warm, wet-weather clothing.

-The trail is well signposted, but on the inland legs riders should carry a map, as well as plenty of water and food and a cellphone (although coverage is patchy).
-Riders should let some one know their intentions, and consider hiring a personal locator beacon (PLB) from Opotiki i-SITE.
-There are toilets at convenient intervals.
+The trail is well signposted, but riders heading into the hills should carry a map as well as plenty of water, food and a cellphone (although coverage is limited in some areas).
+Always tell someone where you are going.